 An excellent picture index of all major US coin series.
 Compare and identify your coin to the picture, click on the image, and go immediately to your old coin value.

 More 3 Cent Coin Values

-The index page to discover values of the other three cent coin series.
-Match your coins to the grading images and value charts.
-Additionally visit...
+US three cent pieces were minted in two distinct series.
+Discover values of the other three cent coin series.
+Using the same step by step method, match your coins to the grading images and value charts.

 Selling Coins | How to Get the Best Value